Welcome to the UK SEAS Project Website

 We’re working to develop the right protection and management for our seas, to secure a future for important industries, communities and nature.

-UK SEAS is a five year WWF-led project which started in 2018 initially focussing on two case study areas – North Devon and the Outer Hebrides, and will share lessons across the UK and beyond.
+UK SEAS is a WWF-led project which started in 2018 initially focussing on two case study areas – North Devon and the Outer Hebrides, and will share lessons across the UK and beyond.
 The project is funded through a partnership between WWF and Sky Ocean Rescue.

 Find out more about our partnership with Sky Ocean Rescue.